Hardi185/DSAByStrivers/README.md

 This cheat sheet covers the essentials of Java collections, their implementations, and the most common operations.
 Let me know if you’d like more details on any specific part!

+---

+## Note to solve all the DSA problems:

+1. Do dry run first.
+2. Then write down the steps with dummy values(Algorithm with dummy values).
+3. Based on Algo steps write code.